SUBMITTING AN ARTICLE

 Please see the following PDF for more information on submission categories:

-The call for abstracts for our Spring 2018 Issue is out now.
+Summer 2019 Issue: open call for abstracts on any topic.
 We will consider submissions from both undergraduate and graduate students, as well as faculty members and others in the rehabilitation sciences community.
-You do not have to be a current RSI student/faculty member to submit an article.
-We welcome submissions from external departments and institutions.
+You do not have to be connected with the Rehabilitation Sciences Institute to submit an article.
+We welcome submissions from external departments and institutions worldwide.

 If you have ideas for themes or topics, please feel free to shoot us a message.
 We’d love to hear from you!